je-suis-tm/quant-trading/README.md

 6.Oil money project

 I came up with this idea after reading an article about how to trade forex during low volatility period.
 As it's not a recognized trading strategy like others in this repo, I store all files inside a separate folder called oil money project.
+I highly recommend you guys to read the description and give me some feedback.
 For enquiry on more details of the strategy, please refer to readme in the following link.

 https://github.com/tattooday/quant-trading/blob/master/Oil%20Money%20project/README.md